Probability distributions: True False questions

 Solution

-People enter a shop such that the time \(X\) between any two consecutive customers is \(X\sim \Exp{\lambda}\) with \(\lambda=10\) per hour.
-Assume that the interarrival times between customers are iid.
-Let \(N(t)\) be the number of people that enter during an interval \([0,t]\).
-Claim \(N(t) \sim \Pois{\lambda}\).
+People enter a shop with iid interarrival times \(X\sim \Exp{\lambda}\).
+Let \(N(t)\) be the number of people during \([0,t]\).
+Claim: \(N(t) \sim \Pois{\lambda}\).

 Solution

-False, see BH.5.45.
+False.
+See BH.5.45.
 It’s \(\sim \Pois{\lambda t}\).

 Solution